mchekuri420/INST326-Team-Project/README.md

 # Contribution Guidelines for Team Members
-- Juliana = I did the README as well as the examples, and functiosn for the medium and cocanmplex functions.
+- Juliana = I did the README as well as the examples, and functiosn for the medium and complex functions.

 ## Nathaly Robles - Digital Archives Management System